 Our dojo is a member of the Ontario Aikido Federation which is a part of the Canadian Aikido Federation.
 Aikido Hokuryukai is affiliated with the Aikikai / Hombu in Tokyo, Japan, which was established by the Founder of Aikido and is the largest Aikido organization in the world.

 Aikido Hokuryukai Instructors

-Jim Barnes, 6th dan black belt, has 40 years of experience in Aikido.
-He is a past president of the Canadian Aikido Federation and is a CAF shidoin (senior instructor).
-Yumi Nakamura is a 6th dan black belt, a shihan (master instructor) and has more than 40 years of Aikido experience, starting in Japan.
-Both Yumi and Jim are members of the CAF Examinations Committee, reporting directly to the CAF Technical Director, Hayato Osawa-Shihan, 8th dan from Hombu (headquarters) dojo in Tokyo, Japan.
+Chief instructor Jim Barnes, 6th dan black belt, has 40 years of experience in Aikido.
+He is a past president of the Canadian Aikido Federation and is a CAF shihan (master instructor).
+Yumi Nakamura is a 7th dan black belt, a shihan and has more than 40 years of Aikido experience, starting in Japan.
+Both Yumi and Jim are members of the CAF Examination Committee, reporting directly to the CAF Technical Director, Hayato Osawa-Shihan, 8th dan from Hombu (headquarters) dojo in Tokyo, Japan.

 Associate instructors Tom Lindsey (4th dan), Igor Sitartchouk, Vadim Katcherovski and Moises Rincon (3d dan) and Aubrie Appel (2nd dan) teach under the supervision of Jim and Yumi.